Automorphism groups of affine varieties and their Lie algebras: Chapters on

+The first examples of non-linearizable actions of connected reductive groups on $\AA^n$ are due to Schwarz \cite{Sch89}.
+These are an ${\rm O}_2(\CC)$-action on $\AA_{\CC}^4$ and an $\SL_2(\CC)$-action on $\AA_{\CC}^7$.
+In a sense, the non-linearizability is a general phenomenon. \begin{thm}[{\rm \cite{Kno91}}] For any non-commutative connected reductive algebraic group $G$ there exists a non-linearizable $G$-action on some affine space $\AA^n$. \end{thm} Many more examples are given in \cite[VII.5.
+Examples]{KrSc92}.

+All known examples of non-linearizable actions on $\AA^n$ are obtained from non-trivial algebraic $G$-vector bundles over $G$-modules, following an idea from \cite{BH87}, see also \cite{Kra89}, \cite{KrSc92}, \cite{MP91} and \cite{MMP91}.
+Indeed, by the Quillen-Suslin theorem, such a bundle is trivial when ignoring the $G$-action.
+Hence, its total space is isomorphic to some $\AA^n$.
+The induced $G$-action on $\AA^n$ is non-linearizable due to the fact that our bundle is non-trivial in the category of $G$-vector bundles.

-However, this argument does not work for an abelian reductive group $G$.
+However, this method does not work for an abelian reductive group $G$.
 Indeed, in this case every $G$-vector bundle over a $G$-module is trivial, see \cite{MMP96}.
-In particular, the following questions remain open, see e.g. \cite{KrSc95} and \cite{Mas03}: \begin{que} Is there a non-linearizable action of an abelian group on $\AA^n$, for instance, of a cyclic group $\ZZ/p\ZZ$ on $\AA^n$, $n\ge 3$ and of $\Gm$ on $\AA^n$, $n\ge 4$? \end{que} Notice that there is an example of Asanuma of a non-linearizable action of $\Gm(\mathbb{R})$ on $\AA^n_{\mathbb{R}}$, see \cite{Asa99}.
+The following questions remain open, see e.g. \cite{KrSc95} and \cite{Mas03}: \begin{que} Is there a non-linearizable action of an abelian group on $\AA^n$, for instance, of a cyclic group $\ZZ/p\ZZ$ on $\AA^n$, $n\ge 3$ and of $\Gm$ on $\AA^n$, $n\ge 4$? \end{que} Notice that there is an example of Asanuma of a non-linearizable action of $\Gm(\mathbb{R})$ on $\AA^n_{\mathbb{R}}$, see \cite{Asa99}.

-There are several examples of non-linearizable actions of non-abelian finite groups on $\AA^n$.
-In particular, we have the following theorem. \begin{thm} [{\rm \cite[Theorem 5.1]{MJ94}}] There is a non-linearizable action of the dihedral group $D_{10}$ on $\AA^4$, and there is a continuous one-parameter family of non-linearizable actions of $D_{14}$ on $\AA^4$. \end{thm} See e.g. \cite{MP95}, \cite{MMP96}, \cite{Mas03} and the references therein for further examples of non-linearizable actions of dihedral groups on $\AA^n$ and \cite{FM15} for such examples with an action of the symmetric group $S_3$ on $\AA^4$.
+There are several examples of non-linearizable actions of non-abelian finite groups on $\AA^n$, for instance, of the dihedral groups $D_{10}$, $D_{14}$ and of of the symmetric group $S_3$ on $\AA^4$, see \cite[Theorem 5.1]{MJ94} and \cite{FM15}; cf. also \cite{MP95}, \cite{MMP96}, \cite{Mas03}.
 It seems that no example of this kind is known for a finite group action on $\AA^3$, see e.g. \cite{FM15}.
 See also \cite{PeRa86} for the Lefschetz fixed-point formula in the context of finite group actions on affine varieties.

 The linearization problem is closely related to the Abhyankar--Sathaye problem on linearization of embeddings $\AA^k\hookrightarrow\AA^n$ and on variables in polynomial rings.
-We send the reader e.g. to \cite{Kal09}, \cite{KrRu14}, \cite{vdEMV07} and the literature therein for further reading.
+We send the reader e.g. to \cite{DG15}, \cite{Kal09}, \cite{KrRu14}, \cite{vdEMV07} and the literature therein for further reading.